playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-consistent-by-design/index.md

 Knowing what we know now about how `use` works internally, I think it's safe to say that `use` wouldn't be able to function the way it does today without the Fiber rewrite's prerequisite capacities.

-# JSX over the wire
+# A "move" to the server

 Server-side rendering, as a practice, has been around for...
 Well, as long as the web.
 To write your template in one language and compile it into the primitives the web understands (HTML, CSS, JS) is the core model for everything from Wordpress, Ruby on Rails, and - yes - React server-side solutions such as Next.js.